IlanVinograd/OS_32Bit/Docs/All_Technical_Guide/Bootloader_Technical_guide.md

     mov cl, 02h         ; Sector 2
     mov dh, 00h         ; Head 0
-    mov dl, 80h         ; Primary hard disk mov bx, 0x0400      ; Offset for loading Stage 2
+    mov dl, 80h         ; Primary hard disk mov bx, 0x8000      ; Offset for loading Stage 2
     int 13h             ; Call BIOS to load the sector jc disk_read_error  ; Jump to error handler if read fails
 ```
-- mov ah, 02h: Calls BIOS function to read sectors from the disk.
+- mov ah, 02h: Calls the BIOS interrupt 13h to read sectors from the disk.
-- mov al, 01h: Requests to read 1 sector.
+- mov al, 01h: Requests to read one sector.
-- mov ch, cl, dh, dl: Specifies the Cylinder, Sector, Head, and Disk (Cylinder 0, Sector 2, Head 0, Disk 0x80).
+- mov ch, cl, dh, dl: These registers specify the disk geometry: Cylinder 0, Sector 2, Head 0, Disk 0x80 (primary hard disk).
-- mov bx, 0x0400: Specifies the memory location (0x0400) where Stage 2 will be loaded.
+- mov bx, 0x8000: Specifies the memory location 0x8000 where Stage 2 will be loaded.
+The physical address where Stage 2 is loaded is calculated as ES * 16 + BX, resulting in 0x8000.
-- int 13h: Executes the disk read command.
+- int 13h: Executes the disk read command using BIOS interrupt 13h.
-- jc disk_read_error: If the carry flag is set (error), the code jumps to the error handler.
+- jc disk_read_error: If the disk read fails (carry flag is set), the code jumps to the error handler.

 ---